Symptoms of anal cancer can include bleeding, bowel changes and severe itching (pruritus).

 Sensation of a lump

-1 in 3 people (30%) feel the sensation of a lump around their anus.
+You might feel the sensation of a lump around your anus.

-You may have no symptoms at all.
-1 in 5 people (20%) diagnosed with anal cancer don’t have any symptoms.
+You might have no symptoms at all.
+20 out of 100 people (20%) diagnosed with anal cancer don’t have any symptoms.

 You should see your doctor if you have: